Risks and Probable Benefits Deep Brain Stimulation for Obsessive-Compulsive Disorder (OCD)

 Risks of Reclaim DBS Therapy can include risks of brain surgery, stimulation side effects, or device complications.

 Your doctor can provide more information about these and other potential risks and side effects.
 Many side effects related to stimulation can be managed by adjusting the stimulation settings.
 Several follow-up visits may be needed to find the best stimulation settings.

 Additionally, neurostimulator batteries will need to be replaced after a period of months or years, depending on the level of stimulation you require.
 The battery can be replaced in a surgical procedure that does not require an overnight stay in the hospital.

 DBS Therapy requires brain surgery.
-Risks of brain surgery may include serious or even fatal complications such as coma, bleeding inside the brain, seizures, and infection.
+Risks of brain surgery may include serious complications such as coma, bleeding inside the brain, stroke, seizures and infection.
+Some of these may be fatal.
 Once implanted, the system may become infected, parts may wear through your skin, and the lead or lead/extension connector may move.
 Medtronic DBS Therapy could stop suddenly because of mechanical or electrical problems.
-Any of these situations may require additional surgery or cause your symptoms to return.
+Any of these situations may require additional surgery or cause your symptoms to return or worsen.

-Medtronic DBS Therapy may cause worsening of some symptoms associated with your obsessive-compulsive disorder, and may cause changes in mood.
-Stimulation parameters may be adjusted to minimize side effects and attain maximum symptom control.
-In patients receiving Medtronic DBS Therapy, depression, suicidal thoughts and suicide have been reported.
+Medtronic DBS Therapy may cause new or worsening neurological or psychiatric symptoms.
+In patients receiving Medtronic DBS Therapy, depression, suicidal thoughts, and suicide have been reported.